MatAtBread/nodent/README.md

 Changelog
 ==========

+09Feb15: Handle cases where nodent covers are used with code compiled for use with Promises.
+Implement thunking Promise class (nodent.Promise) that provides the bare minimum Promise API (construction, .then) to be callable within the cover classes.

 06Feb15: Implement correct code-lifting for switch.
 Implement (optional) use of Promises.
 Fix sourceMap for Chrome 38+.
 Fix asyncify when an asyncified function is called with insufficient parameters.

 30Jan15: Update to support ES7 async and await syntax.
 The code and examples in this README are for nodent with ES7 extensions.
 To previous ES5-compatible syntax is described in [README-v0-1-38](./README-v0-1-38.md).
 This updated version of Nodent is backwards compatible with the earlier ES5 syntax which is enabled with the "use nodent" directive (not "-es7").